languages spoken in iran

 Conclusion

-To conclude, Iranian languages can become very confusing for a person.
-Though the late 19th century has caused changes in the culture this article summarizes all the possible languages which Iran could have.
+To conclude, the Iranian language can become very confusing for a person.
+Though the late 19th century has caused changes in the culture, this article summarizes all the possible languages that Iran could have.
 There is no comprehensive dictionary of Iranian languages.
-But if you are interested in exploring more about them, you can read a book named ‘Iranian languages’ by Gernot Windfuhr.
+But if you want to explore more about them, you can read a book named ‘Iranian languages’ by Gernot Windfuhr.
 It has further descriptions of this language.
 The introductory chapters provide descriptions with ample examples.
-It Central dialects of this lingo are spoken throughout the territory.
-Further, there occurred a lot of language development.
-The modern world demands the use of principle languages in everything.
-You can guess its importance from the language used in this article.
-Consequently, these things have declined the importance of ancient languages but compared to its long history, it still has a huge significance.
-And without a doubt, we can say that Iran is a multilingual country.
-If you have any difficulty regarding Iranian languages or need help with translation, contact us today!
+The central dialects of this lingo are spoken throughout the territory.

 50 iranian languages